cloudmesh-community/book/chapters/updates.md

   <https://github.com/jgm/pandoc-citeproc>

-  This breaks instalation instructions for Linux/ubuntu
+  This breaks instalation instructions for Linux/ubuntu.
+For ubuntu we have created an experimental untested install script if containers can not be used.

 * Jan 16, 2019: Added the OpenAPI server based on yaml file introspection in a @sec:openapi-introspection